zorbash/zorbash.github.com/content/post/elixirconfeu-2017.md

 ### GraphQL in Practice - [Bruce Williams][Profile-Bruce-Williams] & [Benjamin Wilson][Profile-Ben-Wilson]

-The talk was about using [Absinthe][absinthe-graphql] a GraphQL library for Elixir.
+The talk was about using [Absinthe][absinthe-graphql], a GraphQL library for Elixir.

 > GraphQL is not just a frontend technology